EMCompress: Video-LLMs with Endomorphic Multimodal Compression: Method

 \paragraph{Validating a trial: Validator executing instruction}

-The Launcher issues video trimming instructions \textit{without access to video content}, which is a major source of failure—\textit{much like how humans scrub to an estimated timestamp but end up landing on irrelevant segments}.

-The \textbf{Validator module} receives the instruction $i_r$ from the Launcher and performs two tightly coupled tasks: (i) \textit{assessing the feasibility} of the instruction (i.e., whether it is able to succeed), and (ii) \textit{executing} the instruction to obtain feedback.
+The \textbf{Validator module} receives the high-level instruction $i_r$ from the Launcher and determines its success through execution.
+The module performs two tightly coupled tasks: (i) \textit{assessing the feasibility} of the instruction (i.e., whether it is able to succeed), and (ii) \textit{executing} the instruction to obtain results or feedback.
+Unlike the Launcher, the Validator \textit{has indirect access to visual semantics} by interacting with the Viewer module while not taking visual inputs or frame captions itself.